 Mr. Lozano has over thirty five years of pastoral experience and is the author of Unbound: A Practical Guide to Deliverance, Resisting the Devil: A Catholic Perspective on Deliverance and The Older Brother Returns, as well as three children’s books.
 He and his wife have done outreach ministry, seminars and conferences in Poland, Latvia, Slovakia, Ukraine, Haiti, Turkey, Sudan, Uganda, Kenya and Rwanda.
 Mr. Lozano has become a respected authority in deliverance ministry and developed a unique, balanced approach to this often controversial area of ministry which includes detailed biblical grounding, real-life examples and immense practicality.
 Currently the Sr. Coordinator, Neal has served The House of God’s Light, a Christian ecumenical community for over thirty-five years.

 Mr. Michael Timmis, Esq., Phd.

-Francisco “Paco” Gavrilides is a full-time Instructor of Homiletics at Sacred Heart Major Seminary and serves as the Coordinator of Catholic Men’s Ministry in the Archdiocese of Detroit, MI.
+Francisco “Paco” Gavrilides is a full-time Instructor of Homiletics at Sacred Heart Major Seminary and serves as the Coordinator of Catholic Men’s Ministry for the Archdiocese of Detroit, MI.
 He is a Trustee of the National Fellowship of Catholic Men, a ministry of evangelization and spiritual renewal of men in the Church.
 A conference speaker and teacher both in Spanish and English, he offers missions, conferences and retreats to parishes, charismatic groups, priests and seminarians locally, nationally and internationally.
 Paco with his wife have given marriage retreats for English and Spanish speaking audiences, as well as concerts of original inspirational songs.
 Before settling into parish and diocesan work, Paco served as a Catholic missionary of evangelization and Christian community formation for twenty years throughout Latin America.